flamelab-iisc/flamelab-iisc.github.io/content/authors/dvidyesh/_index.md

 user_groups:
 - Alumni - M.Tech Students
 ---
-I am an M. Tech student at the department of Computational and Data Sciences, IISc and associated with FLAME Lab headed by Dr. Konduri Aditya.
-I am currently working on an asynchronous DG method for flow simulations.
+I was an M. Tech student at the department of Computational and Data Sciences, IISc and associated with FLAME Lab headed by Dr. Konduri Aditya.
+I worked on an asynchronous DG method for flow simulations.
 The goal of my research is to create a highly scalable DG solver.

 Apart from this, my interests include reading books and photography.
 I like to play Cricket.